nguyenphuminh/catbrain/README.md

 npm install catbrain
 ```

-Note: Be sure to install **Python 3.9.0 specifically** or else node-gyp will scream.
-If it still screams, try:
+Note: Be sure to have **Node18 and Python 3.9 specifically** already installed or else gpu.js and its deps can not be installed.
+If it still breaks, try:
 ```sh
 export npm_config_python=/path/to/executable/python
 ```